MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 Signs may include:

-MSP (Munchhausen Syndrome by Proxy), the abuse of another person, typically a child, to seek attention/sympathy for the abuser; creating symptoms for the victim to obtain repeated medical care.
+MSP (Münchausen Syndrome by Proxy) is the abuse of another person, typically a child, to seek attention or sympathy for the abuser, creating symptoms for the victim to obtain repeated medical care.

 Signs may include:

-• Bruising – look for symmetry (2 black eyes/bruising on both shoulders) as a sign of abuse
+Bruising – look for symmetry (e.g., two black eyes or bruising on both shoulders) as a sign of abuse.

 4.6 NEGLECT

 Neglect is the ongoing failure to meet a child’s basic needs and is the most common form of child abuse.
-A child may be left hungry or dirty, without adequate clothing, shelter, supervision, medical or health care.
+A child may be left hungry or dirty, without adequate clothing, shelter, supervision, medical, or health care.
 A child may be put in danger or not protected from physical or emotional harm.
-Neglect can happen in all levels of society (e.g. leaving children unattended is neglect)
+Neglect can happen at all levels of society (e.g., leaving children unattended is neglect).

 Signs of neglect may include: